adamgreig/agg-kicad/agg.pretty/README.md

 # PCB Footprints

 ## Common Guidelines
-* Origin on part centre
+* Origin/anchor on part centre
-* Pad 1 on top left
+* Pad 1 on the left and then at the top
 * Ensure rotational symmetry for symmetric parts
 * Text has size 1mm x 1mm and thickness 0.15mm (checked automatically)
 * Reference and Value fields: